How to migrate an existing project to Divio Cloud¶

 what requirements will need to be added manually.
 The missing dependencies will need to be added

 requirements.in file.
-See How to add arbitrary Python dependencies to a project for more on adding Python
+See How to install Python dependencies in a project for more on adding Python

 packages to the project.

-Your project may also have some other requirements; see How to add arbitrary system packages to a project.
+Your project may also have some other requirements; see How to install system packages in a project.

 Add application code¶